tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 $ docker-compose up -d
 ```

+> Note: this is now managed like a standard Docker Compose project.
+Just make sure
+> to have sourced the `envrc` before issuing `docker-compose commands.`

 Those commands give you a fully working provisioner that is ready to receive
 templates and workflow targeting workers.
 You can check that it is running: